 · Support to an unlimited number of users and areas

-The GPS constellation is designed and operated as a 24-satellite system, consisting of six orbital planes, with a minimum of four satellites per plane.
+The GPS constellation is nominally designed and operated, consists of six orbital planes, with a minimum of four satellites per plane.

-The Evolved Expendable Launch vehicle is used to launch GPS satellites from Cape Canaveral Air Station, Fla., into nearly 11,000-mile circular orbits.
+GPS satellites are launched from Cape Canaveral Air Force Station, Fla., into nearly circular 11,000-mile altitude orbits.
 While circling the earth, the systems transmit signals on two different L-band frequencies.
-Their design life is 10 years for Block IIR/M (but many are lasting longer), 12 years for Block IIF, and 15 years for Block III.
+The design life of a GPS satellite ranges between 7.5 to 15 years.

-The GPS Master Control Station, operated by the 50th Space Wing's 2nd Space Operations Squadron (SOPS) at Schriever, is responsible for monitoring and controlling the GPS satellite constellation.
-The GPS-dedicated ground system consists of six USAF dedicated monitor stations and four dedicated ground antennas located around the world.
-The monitor stations use GPS receivers to passively track the navigation signals on all satellites.
-In 2007, GPS added 10 more shared monitor stations (part of the National Geospatial-Intelligence Agency -- NGA network of monitor stations) increasing the overall accuracy of the system to all users.
-Information from the monitor stations is processed at the master control station and used to update the satellites' navigation messages.
+The GPS Master Control Station (MCS), operated by the 50th Space Wing’s 2nd Space Operations Squadron (2 SOPS) at Schriever AFB, is responsible for monitoring and controlling the GPS satellite constellation.
+The GPS-dedicated ground system consists of six USAF dedicated monitor stations (MS) and four ground antennas (GA) located around the world.
+The MSs use GPS receivers to passively track the navigation signals on all satellites.
+In 2007, GPS added 10 more shared monitor stations (part of the National Geospatial-Intelligence Agency – NGA network of monitor stations) increasing the overall accuracy of the system to all users.
+Information from the MSs is processed at the MCS to update the satellites’ navigation messages to include commanding (telemetry).
+In 2007, GPS added ten shared MSs that are (part of the National Geospatial-Intelligence Agency network) to increase the overall GPS accuracy for all users.

 The GPS Program Office is working to enhance many of the capabilities provided by the current satellites and user equipment.
-In April, 2014 the pre-operational broadcast of navigation messages began for additional civil signals (L2C and L5).
-Additionally, the next generation of GPS will provide increased signal accuracy and reliability, improved anti-jam capabilities, and a fully operational military code capability.
+In April 2014, the pre-operational broadcast of navigation messages began for additional civil signals (L2C and L5).
+Additionally, the next generation of satellites will provide increased signal accuracy and reliability to operate through a contested environment.
 Applications such as mapping, aerial refueling and rendezvous, geodetic surveys, and search and rescue operations will benefit from these enhancements.

-GPS capabilities were put to the test during the United States' involvement in Operations Desert Shield and Desert Storm.
+GPS capabilities were put to the test during the U.S. involvement in Operations Desert Shield and Desert Storm.
 Allied troops relied heavily on GPS to navigate the featureless Arabian Desert.
 During operations Enduring Freedom, Noble Eagle and Iraqi Freedom, GPS contributions increased significantly.
-During OIF, the GPS satellite constellation allowed the delivery of 5,500 GPS-guided Joint Direct Attack Munitions with pinpoint precision (to about 10 feet) and with minimal collateral damage.
-This was almost one-fourth of the total 29,199 bombs and missiles coalition forces released against Iraqi targets.
+During Operation Iraqi Freedom, the GPS satellite constellation allowed the delivery of 5,500 GPS-guided Joint Direct Attack Munitions with pinpoint precision that reduced collateral damage.
+This was almost one-fourth of the total bombs and missiles coalition forces released against Iraqi targets.
 GPS continues to fill a crucial role in air, ground and sea operations guiding countless service members and equipment to ensure they are on time and on target.

 Primary Function: Positioning, navigation, timing and velocity information worldwide